gorse-io/docs/src/ch02-02-strategy.md

-# Recommendation Strategy
+# Recommendation Strategies

 Gorse recommender system implements different types of recommenders, both non-personalized and personalized.
-In fact, no single recommender is a panacea, and only a combination of them can be used to achieve the best recommendation results.
+No single recommender is a panacea, and only a combination of them can be used to achieve the best recommendation results.

 ## Recommenders